loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   Except we have no handle to manipulate the non-verbal / syntactical behaviors—all the `x + y`, `x[ 3 ] = 42`, `a = [ 8, 7, 6, ]`, `f()` stuff is beyond our reach.

+*   `x[ 'foo' ] == undefined` is the source for an important class of silent failures in JavaScript, and we're still unable to fix this with CoffeeScript and `*.cnd` alone.

 *   Also, we cannot extend the syntax of the language to add stuff.

 *   I'd really like to explore what we can do if we had a flexible system where we can easily define